a0m0rajab/StreamYard_timestamps/readme.md

 ### ToDo

-- [] init when stream start
+- [] init when stream start (go live button).
-- [] create extension for chrome
-- [] Activate when tabs changed
+- [] Activate when tabs changed from right side (Comments, Banners).
+- [] Add event listener to banner folders, to activate when navigate.
 - [] Check the navigation sitaution
 - [] Create a frontend for the extension where it can help the user for things like:
-  - Getting the title
+  - Getting the title of the stream to add it.
-  - Saving previous text
+  - Saving previous text or having a text field for pre-defined text.
-  - Adding title on each text
+  - Adding title on each text when the buttons clicked.
-  - Having ready to use text
+  - Having ready to use text as starter.
   - Etc
+- create extension for chrome

+### Testing scenarios:

+- one hour
+- check the init on comment, go to banner.
+- check init on banner, go to comment.
+- add event listener on the other cases

 ### Helpful resources: